Fruit Rootstock Guide

 Walnut Juglans regia Vigorous Over 6m (over 20ft)

-Find more advice on growing and selecting the right fruit tree rootstock for your garden at our fruit tree hub page.
+Find more advice on growing and selecting the right fruit tree rootstock for your garden at our hub page.

 Sue Sanderson T&M horticulturalist